-The playlist can serve as a conductor, setting the tempo for the environment for an upbeat or chill ambiance.
-It can be a cultural window, matching the cuisine’s country of origin and make you feel like you’re no longer in Tucson.
+The playlist can serve as a conductor, setting the tempo for an upbeat or chill ambiance.
+It can be a cultural window, matching the cuisine's country of origin and make you feel like you're no longer in Tucson.

-While the music usually provides guests entertainment, it can be a stress reliever for staff.
-If you’re lucky to hear a soulful voice singing along in the kitchen, we can only hope that passion translates to wonderful food.
+While the music usually provides guests with entertainment, it can be a stress reliever for staff.
+If you're lucky to hear a soulful voice singing along in the kitchen, we can only hope that passion translates into wonderful food.

 Although live music is the most energizing, we've gathered these playlists so you can enjoy the vibes of these hip joints from the comfort of your own kitchen, car, or shower.